How to Clean a Bong With Household Items

 If you enjoy smoother, more consistent sessions, learning how to clean your bong properly is just as important as choosing the right device.

-Household Items You’ll Need
+Household Items You’ll Need to Clean a Bong

 Before you start, gather a few basic supplies.
 Most people already have these at home: